Home - Vesper Hill

 It’s easy to feel overwhelmed these days.
 The crises keep piling up, locally and globally, and it’s tempting just to hide our heads in the sand.
 But facing up to the future begins at home, in the places we live and work.
 And it begins with the stories we tell ourselves.

-2. Book a performance.
-Our storytelling pieces can be brought to your workplace or community setting, to help start a conversation with your audience.
-All performances are followed by talkback discussions or workshops, tailored to context.
+Performances and facilitated dialogues.
+Our storytelling pieces can be brought to your workplace or community setting, to help spark conversation with your audience.
+Talkback discussions are always tailored to context.

 Available Performances